dbt-labs/dbt-project-evaluator/README.md

 #### Model

 `fct_model_directories` ([source](models/marts/structure/fct_model_directories.sql)) shows all cases where a model is NOT in the appropriate subdirectory:
-- For staging models: The files should be in nested in the staging folder in a subfolder that matches their source parent's name.
+- For staging models: The files should be nested in the staging folder of a subfolder that matches their source parent's name.
 - For non-staging models: The files should be nested closest to the folder name that matches their model type.

 #### Reason to Flag